tinakiiki/client-segmentation/README.md

 # client-segmentation
-Clustering project to determine which customer segments to target for a mailing donor campaign
+Clustering project to determine which customer segments based on information collected from a population census